s0mal/Parallel-distributing/README.md

 Shows how to use **thread locks** for synchronization in multithreading:
 - Locks prevent race conditions by ensuring only one thread can access a shared resource at a time.

+---

+## Chapter 3: Process Management and Communication

+This chapter explores various concepts and Python implementations related to process management, interprocess communication (IPC), and process synchronization.
+It covers examples that demonstrate how processes communicate using pipes, queues, and barriers, as well as handling processes in the background, killing processes, and managing process pools.

+### 1. **communicating_with_pipe.py**
+This script demonstrates interprocess communication using pipes to send data between processes.

+### 2. **communicating_with_queue.py**
+Demonstrates interprocess communication using queues to exchange data between processes.

+### 3. **derom.py**
+Implements a simple program related to process communication or management.

+### 4. **killing_processes.py**
+Demonstrates how to terminate running processes using Python.

+### 5. **myFunc.py**
+Defines a function or process-related code to be executed by processes.

+### 6. **naming_processes.py**
+Demonstrates the naming of processes and how to retrieve process names.

+### 7. **process_in_subclass.py**
+Shows how to subclass the Process class to create custom process implementations.

+### 8. **process_pool.py**
+Implements a process pool for concurrent execution of tasks using the Pool class.

+### 9. **processes_barrier.py**
+Demonstrates how to use barriers to synchronize processes and ensure they proceed together.

+### 10. **run_background_processes.py**
+Demonstrates how to run processes in the background.

+### 11. **run_background_processes_no_daemons.py**
+Shows how to run background processes that are not daemonized, meaning they do not exit when the main program ends.

+### 12. **spawning_processes.py**
+Demonstrates how to spawn new processes and manage their execution.

+### 13. **spawning_processes_namespace.py**
+Demonstrates how to use multiprocessing with a namespace to share data between processes.

+---

+## Chapter 4: Message Passing

+This chapter focuses on demonstrating message-passing techniques using **MPI (Message Passing Interface)** with the **mpi4py** library in Python.
+The examples in this chapter showcase how to manage communication between multiple processes in a parallel computing environment.
+Key concepts include sending and receiving data between processes, using collective communication, and understanding Cartesian topology for process communication.

+### 1. **basic_mpi_example.py**
+This script demonstrates basic **MPI** communication using the **mpi4py** library.

+### 2. **collective_communication.py**
+This example illustrates the use of **collective communication** in MPI, using the `gather` function to collect data from all processes and send it to the root process.

+### 3. **cartesian_topology_example.py**
+This script demonstrates the use of **Cartesian topology** for process communication in a 2D grid using MPI’s `Create_cart` method.

+---

+## Chapter 5: Asynchronous Programming in Python

+This chapter contains multiple examples of asynchronous programming in Python using the `asyncio` module.
+The examples showcase how to manage event loops, run multiple coroutines, use `asyncio.Future` for coordination between tasks, and simulate a finite state machine.
+These examples help in understanding the concept of asynchronous programming and its application in real-world problems.

+### 1. **Managing Event Loop**
+In this example, we demonstrate how to create an event loop that schedules tasks (`task_A`, `task_B`, and `task_C`) to run at specified times.

+### 2. **Running Multiple Coroutines**
+This example shows how to run multiple coroutines concurrently using `asyncio.create_task` and `asyncio.gather`.

+### 3. **Using asyncio.Future for Two Coroutines**
+This example demonstrates the use of `asyncio.Future` to coordinate two coroutines and retrieve their results once both tasks are completed.

+### 4. **Finite State Machine Simulation**
+In this example, we simulate a finite state machine using `asyncio`, where the system transitions between different states based on input values.

+---

 ## Requirements

 To run these scripts, you need Python 3.x and some external libraries: